Co-Authored by Jaylen Adams, National League of Cities Digital Engagement, Marketing & Communications intern.

 Post-secondary students often struggle with food insecurity, lacking access to affordable food and supportive services.
 The nationally representative 2019-2020 National Postsecondary Student Aid Study found that almost 23 percent of students pursuing undergraduate degrees reported experiencing low or very low food security within the last 30 days.
 Another 12 percent of undergraduate students reported experiencing marginal food insecurity, meaning they have some anxiety about accessing adequate food and have occasionally faced food shortages.
 Together, this means that nearly half of all students working towards a degree are facing some level of food insecurity.
 For local leaders, addressing food insecurity on college campuses requires a comprehensive understanding of its root causes, which are often both complex and interrelated.

-BIPOC students are disproportionately affected as systemic inequalities that impact their financial stability and access to resources.
-Balancing the cost of tuition, housing, and other essential expenses, leaving little room for adequate food budgets is a struggle for many students and those receiving Pell grants, which are typically awarded based on financial need, are more likely to experience food insecurity due to their limited financial resources.
+BIPOC students are disproportionately affected as a result of historic and systemic inequalities that impact their financial stability and access to resources.
+Balancing the cost of tuition, housing, and other essential expenses leaves little room for adequate food budgets.
+This is a struggle for many students and particularly those receiving Pell grants, which are typically awarded based on financial need, are more likely to experience food insecurity due to their limited financial resources.

 How Can Municipalities Partner with Post-Secondary Institutions?